Rover L-series engine: Related development

 The Land Rover Td5 engine, a 2.5-litre, 5-cylinder turbodiesel used in the Discovery and the Defender had the same bore/stroke dimensions as the L series and used the same pistons, connecting rods and crankshaft dimensions.
 However, the Td5 was not simply a 5-cylinder L series.
 It used Lucas electronic unit injection, instead of the L series' direct-injection system, as well as a through-flow cylinder head and a very different ancillary equipment layout.
 The Td5 had been developed by the Rover Group under the codename 'Project Storm', which was originally to develop a replacement range of turbodiesels to replace the L series, with 4-, 5-, and 6-cylinder engines of 2, 2.5, and 3 litres respectively.
 When the Rover Group was taken over by BMW, they brought their own range of diesels which rendered the 2-litre and 3-litre Storm engines unnecessary.
-Only the Td5 entered production as this was the only diesel engine of the BMW or Rover Group that would fit (engine length) in Discovery and Defender with sufficient power output and had the then up-to-date direct-injection system.
+Only the Td5 entered production as this was the only diesel engine of BMW or Rover that would fit lengthwise in the Discovery and Defender with sufficient power output and had the then up-to-date direct-injection system.